nathanielcross04/MPP-Capstone/Data/Codebook.md

 |enf_limits_everify|Prohibition of local E-Verify mandates|State has a policy to block cities, counties, or other jurisdictions from requiring employers to use E-Verify.\***|binary byte| |
 |enf_state_omnibus|State omnibus immigration bill|State has multiple enforcement-related measures on the books as a result of passing an omnibus immigration bill, such as Arizona's SB1070 and copycat bills in several states.|binary byte|

->\* 287(g) programs are agreements between local jurisdictions and Immigration and Cusoms Enforcement which deputize local law enforcement to perform certain functions of federal immigration officials.
+>\* 287(g) programs are agreements between local jurisdictions and Immigration and Customs Enforcement which deputize local law enforcement to perform certain functions of federal immigration officials.
 >
 >\** Secure Communities is a federal data-sharing program that ran from 2008 to 2014 and was reinstated in January 2017.
 Between 2014 and 2017, a different program, the Priority Enforcement Program, was in place.
 Participation in Secure Communities was initially voluntary but became mandatory and was active in all states by 2012.
 >